aungthurhahein/aungthurhahein.github.io/_tabs/tech.md

 # I spends quite a lot of time geeking out on gadgets and tools that are perfect, reliable and aesthetic.
 This is a dynamic list of my **favorite** objects that I use in daily basis.

-> Last Updated Date: 13th  April 2022
+> Last Updated Date: 10th May 2022

 ## [Every Day Carry (EDC) 🎧](/tech/#every-day-carry-edc--1)